 Researchers at the Ural Federal University have significantly improved the stability of magnets used in high-efficiency electric motors.
-If this method is successfully implemented in industrial production, Russia may acquire a unique technology with no global analogues.
+If this method is successfully implemented in industrial production, Russia may obtain a unique technology with no analogues in the world.

 Physicists at the Ural Federal University have increased the stability of nanocrystalline neodymium magnets used in high-efficiency electric motors (pumps for oil production, dentistry) and other equipment.
 The new approach made it possible to create magnets with rare earth metals that may be cheaper than analogues.
 And infiltration with a terbium alloy gave the maximum effect — the coercive force increased by 3.7 times and almost reached the theoretical limit for this material.

-The scientists emphasized that if this method is successfully implemented at the industrial level, Russia may develop a technology that has no analogues in the world.
+The scientists emphasized that if this method is successfully implemented at the industrial level, a technology may emerge in Russia that has no analogues in the world.

 The scientists emphasized that magnets made of neodymium-iron-boron alloy are the best in terms of attraction force.
 Now they want to learn how to print such magnets on a 3D printer so that magnets of any shape and complexity can be created.